cygnus666/Circuit-Sword/Circuit-Sword-Original---Electronics-Guide.md

 Now that basic power looks good, you can proceed to insert the Compute Module into the holder, insert a flashed SD, and connect up the back board:

 7. Insert Compute Module into holder, and connect up the FPC and back board as shown below.
-8. Insert a pre-imaged SD card into the SD slot
+8. Insert a pre-imaged SD card into the SD slot (click [here](https://github.com/geebles/Circuit-Sword/wiki/Flashing-Software-onto-the-Compute-Module) for how-to)
 9. Insert the LCD into the LCD connector (NOTE: Be very careful with the LCD connector, you do not want to pull hard on it otherwise it will break the delicate plastic tabs)

 _Note that the heatsink and fan aren't required for the first boot testing.
 Nothing bad will happen without them.
 Connect like so:_